 Dynavision Screening, originally designed as a device to improve the visuomotor skills of athletes, may be used for patients whose visual and/or motor function has been compromised by injury or disease.

 Speech Therapy evaluates and treats swallowing, speech, language and cognitive- linguistic skills that may be impaired in people with neurological conditions such as stroke and Parkinson’s disease.

 Recreational Therapy offers leisure lifestyle counseling to enhance quality of life after life-changing illness or disability.
 Relaxation and stress management techniques are taught to aid in managing symptoms.

 Pain Management works closely with the patient and the rehabilitation team to monitor and assess pain and to provide treatment in order to both improve comfort and speed recovery.

 Cardiac Rehabilitation uses exercise and education to improve physical fitness and reduce the risk of progressive heart disease in patients who have experienced a heart attack, cardiac surgery, angina or other heart conditions.

-Pulmonary Rehabilitation and Behavioral Medicine services are also available.
+Pulmonary Rehabilitation services are also available.